oualabadmins/lab_deploy/vm-from-image-public/README.md

 + VM size
 + Name of the storage account containing the image
 + The named path of the stored VM image, i.e. vhds/image.vhd
-+ VNet name to which VMs will be connected
++ Existing VNet name to which VMs will be connected
 + Vnet subnet name

 ## Solution notes

++ Depends on an existing VNet/subnet and properly configured access to an image in an existing Azure storage account.
++ Image must be stored as a **page blob**, and must be of **fixed** type.
++ Access to the VM depends on pre-existing user accounts in the image configuration.

 ## Known issues

-+ The client VM deployment may take longer than expected, and then appear to fail.
-The client VMs and extensions may or may not deploy successfully.
-This is due to an ongoing Azure client deployment bug, and only happens when the client VM size is smaller than DS3_v2.

 ___
 Developed by the **MARVEL Skunkworks Lab**